• Skip to primary navigation

 Start by adding the sliced strawberries to the bottom of the cocktail shaker.
 Mash them gently with your muddler or long spoon until the strawberries look like a rough puree.
 It’s okay to have a few larger chunks from the strawberries.
 This will release the strawberry juices and pulp for the cocktail.

-Then add your tequila, limoncello, and lemon juice to the cocktail shaker and add ice.
+Then add your tequila, limoncello, lemon juice, and ice to the cocktail shaker.
 Cover and shake until the cocktail is well combined.

 If you like salt, run a lemon wedge all the way around the rim of the glass and press the rim into a plate of course salt.
 I typically use kosher salt for my salted rim.